TheKingAde/AI-Powered-Support-Chatbot-with-Document-Upload/README.md

 ## Project Overview

 Web application that allows users to upload various types of documents (PDF, XLSX, CSV, images, and more) to train/customize the chatbot’s knowledge base.
-The chatbot integrates with the **OpenAI API** to provide smart, human-like answers based on uploaded content or predefined FAQs.
+The chatbot integrates with the **g4f ** to provide smart, human-like answers based on uploaded content or predefined FAQs.

 ---